TrevorHD/CBCrypto/README.md

 # Overview

-An analysis and visualisation of price data for various cryptocurrencies (Bitcoin, Litecoin, Etherium, etc.) using the API from Coinbase, a popular cryptocurrency trading platform.
-The current version of the project focuses on analysis and visualisation of the data, with future plans including a program where users can explore the data on their own.
+A cryptocurrency desktop application built using Python, Tk, and the API from Coinbase (a popular cryptocurrency trading platform).
+Includes visualisation and statistics on market trends, user portfolio summary and transaction history, and trading support for buying/selling/converting various cryptocurrencies such as Bitcoin, Litecoin, Etherium, etc.

 <br/>

 # Files

+## Scripts

-**CBCrypto** *(.py)* - The main script for data collection, analysis, and plotting; will almost certainly be split into multiple scripts as this project gets larger.
+**CBCrypto** *(.py)* - Main script containing essential functions for pulling data from the Coinbase API.

+**GUI** *(.py)* - Script responsible for creating and running the application and GUI.

+## Other

+**OldCode** *(.py)* - Older code that is currently unused but kept just in case it is needed again.

+**UserData** *(.txt)* - File responsible for storing user data between application launches.